ngxs/store/docs/recipes/dynamic-plugins.md

 # Dynamic Plugins

+Angular provides the ability to have a different environment file loaded for development as compared to production or other build targets.
+We can use this to improve our application bundling when it comes to development only packages.
+In NGXS the packages that are mainly useful only for development mode are the
-Angular provides the capability to avoid bundling development only packages.
-There packages are `@ngxs/devtools-plugin` and `@ngxs/logger-plugin`.
-You would want to use these packages only during development and not in production.
+`@ngxs/devtools-plugin` and `@ngxs/logger-plugin`.
+Typically you would only want to use these packages during development and not in production.

 Let's look at the code below: